speakeasy-social/services/REFERENCE.md

 ### Key Hierarchy

+- User Keys: Public/private key pair for each user
 - Data Encryption Key (DEK): Symmetric key used for all messages in a session
 - Per-Follower Keys: DEK encrypted with each follower's public key
 - One DEK per session, rotated on trust changes or periodic rotation